aleksandramuraveva/My-Portfolio-v3/README.md

 ## Description
 This is my portfolio site, built with HTML, CSS, and JavaScript.
 It showcases my projects and skills as a web developer.

+## Features
+- Multilingual support: The site can be viewed in multiple languages.
+Switch to English by clicking on the change language icon.

 ## Future Work
 - Rebuild the application in Vue.js